mino42/my_projects/README.md

 Used languages/libraries: HTML, CSS, JS, jQuery, PHP.
 Link for the website: http://users.atw.hu/magicland/diagram

-5. A mapbox test project
+5. A mapbox "test" project
+It is not a finished project and doens't really have a purpose - at some point into developing and my employer figuring out what they wanted, we decided to scrap this one and take a different approach.
+In any case, it was a good way to get to know Mapbox.
 It's a website with a map and a georefered image.
 There are four layers you can draw on.
 On two layers only lanes, on the other two, only polygons.
-Whatever you draw, is added to the selected layer, where you can edit and delete it from the menu on the right.
-For polygons and lines, their color will change to blue, when you are able to move their points around.
+Whatever you draw, is added to the selected layer, where you can edit and delete it from the menu on the right. (tip: For polygons and lines, their color will change to blue, when you are able to move their points around.)
 It is also possible to export/import your data.
 It is best opened in chrome in my experience.
 Used languages/libraries: HTML, CSS, JS, Mapbox.
 Link for the website: http://users.atw.hu/magicland/bors_proba/